Skip to content

 Author + repo + licenseProvenance

 A plugin can be in the registry without yet being installed.
-Conversely, plugins installed manually via mint plugin install <git-url> won't appear in the registry — they show up under Installed but not Marketplace.
+Conversely, plugins installed outside the registry through Admin → Plugins or the platform API won't appear in Marketplace — they show up under Installed but not Marketplace.

 Browsing

-Open Admin → Marketplace (admins) or Plugins → Marketplace (members, if your platform allows self-service).
-Cards show name, type, latest version, and a one-line summary.
+Open Admin → Plugins, then Browse Registry.
+Cards show name, type, latest version, tags, author, and a one-line summary.

 [Screenshot: marketplace card with Install / Request install buttons]